-Yes, registration must be carried out before the Mexican Copyright Office ("MCO").
-The registration of the work is merely a declaration and does not in itself constitutive a right.
+Yes, registration must be carried out before the Mexican Copyright Office (MCO).
+The registration of the work is merely a declaration and does not in itself constitute a right.

-Therefore, the effect of copyright registration is merely to serve as a presumption of property over the work.
+Therefore, the effect of copyright registration is merely to serve as a presumption of rights over the work.